nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 - Is _not_ a Stream class.
 - Must be closed when done, just like a Stream class.
-- Supports all primitive types _except char_.
+- Supports all primitive types _except_ 'char'.
-- Support integer usage of the comma separater in US Locale, i.e.: `27,000` is an integer.
+- Support integer usage of the comma seperator in US Locale, i.e.: `27,000` is an integer.

 Basic Implementation of Scanner: